MarcelloMuy/ci-milestone-p2/README.md

 ### Solved Bugs
   - User Sequence was being filled with repeated colours making the game crash after one round.
 Problem fixed by setting the user array to empty at the start of the computer sequence.
   - User was able to click the panels before the end of computer sequence.
 Fixed the problem by creating a Boolean to control when the user was allowed to click.
-  - If the user clicked twice while the panel was still flashing the game would jump rounds, adding extra colours to array.
-Fixed the problem by preventing the user to click while panel was still flashing.
+  - If the user clicked twice while the panel was still flashing the game would jump rounds, adding extra colours to the array.
+Fixed the problem by preventing the user clicking while panel was still flashing.
-  - When input fields with required attributes where hidden from the page the console would through a form control error.
+  - When input fields with required attributes where hidden from the page the console would throw a "form control error".
 The Problem was fixed by removing required attribute when inputs where hidden and adding it back when they were unhidden.
-  - If the user clicked panels repeatedly the console would through an error of flashing = null.
-Problem was fixed by creating an if statement saying if flashing equals null continue.
+  - If the user clicked panels repeatedly the console would throw "object not found flashing = null" error.
+Problem was fixed by creating an 'if' statement saying if flashing equals null continue.

   <a name="deployment"></a>
 # 6. Deployment